-Edwin A. Guiles, 53, has been a director since 2000.
-He is Chairman and Chief Executive Officer of both SDG&E and SoCalGas and Sempra Energy's Group President - Sempra Utilities.
+is also Chairman and Chief Executive Officer and a director of Pacific Enterprises and Sempra Energy's Group President - Sempra Utilities.
 He is a director of the California Chamber of Commerce and the Los Angeles World Affairs Council.
 He previously served as planning commissioner for the City of Chula Vista, and is a former director of the Arthritis Foundation, Wellness Communities, San Diego County YMCA and San Diego Economic Development Council.